Video Generation Benchmarking Methodology

 Image to Video models take a reference image and, where supported, an accompanying text prompt.
 Reference images used in our benchmarks follow these standards:

-• Format: PNG (lossless) — we do not use JPG/JPEG to avoid the compression artifacts lossy encoding can introduce.
+• Format: PNG (lossless).
+We do not use JPG/JPEG to avoid the compression artifacts lossy encoding can introduce.

 • Resolution: 1920×1080 (16:9, matching the target video resolution).